GRAPHIC-The mismatched metamorphosis of Turkey's financial markets

 The lira may have buckled but Turkey's stock market has soared and not just because of locals piling in to protect their money from a renewed rise in inflation.

-Foreign investors scooped up $231 million worth of Turkish shares in the week to July 7, according to central bank data, in what was a fifth straight week of buying.
+Foreign investors scooped up $152.5 million worth of Turkish shares in the week to July 14, according to central bank data, in what was a sixth straight week of buying.

 Even more impressive has been the post-election burst of outperformance by MSCI's Turkey index <.dMITR00000PUS>, which is dollar-denominated and therefore accounts for the lira's woes.